open-telemetry/oteps/text/0258-env-context-baggage-carriers.md

   spawning new processes.

-Defining the specification for Environment Variables as carriers for context will enable SDK's and other tools to implement getters and settings of context in a standard, observable way.
+Defining the specification for Environment Variables as carriers for context will enable SDK's and other tools to implement getters and setters of context in a standard, observable way.
 Therefore, current OpenTelemetry language maintainers will need to develop language specific implementations that adhere to the specification.